Mechamato Movie: Production

-The production for the movie started as early as 2019, when Monsta revealed the plan for Mechamato on a video for their 2020 plans as a feature-film project, which features the cutscenes from the movie.
+Production for Mechamato Movie began in as early as 2019, when Monsta revealed the plan for Mechamato on a video for their 2020 plans as a feature-film project, which features the cutscenes from the movie.
 The movie production was temporarily halted to make way for the production of the animated series first after the movie released was delayed.
-Astro Shaw is confirmed as the distributor, while MDEC provided part of the funds and market access for Mechamato.
+Astro Shaw is confirmed as the investor and distributor, while Malaysia Digital Economy Corporation (MDEC) provided part of the funds and market access for Mechamato.
 In March 2022, the creator Nizam Razak said that due to the change in the screening sequence, the storyline will be changed a bit compared to the original plan.
 The movie which was 70% ready needs to be reworked to ensure that the storyline is more oriented towards the 'Origin Story'.
 In July 2022, they confirmed that they are working on getting the movie dubbed in Japanese, Korean and English.
 In November 2022, the creator mentioned that the tone of the movie will be more mature than the series.
 The English version is expected to be completed by March 2023.
 The initial duration was about 100 minutes, but Monsta extended it to 122 minutes as a result of changes and improvements to guarantee the audience's satisfaction.
 The final Digital Cinema Package (DCP) of the movie has been submitted to the cinemas on 23 November 2022.